anishjv/cellapp-analysis/README.md

 Step 1: Point the analysis object to a specific inference folder by providing a path to it.
 This will read the instance segmentation file from this folder.

 Step 2: Use the **track_centroids** method; it will erode the instance segmentation with the default footprint (needs to be customized for different cells), track the resultant masks using trackpy, and then determine the cell-state by reading the semantic stack.
 The intermediate padas dataframe can be saved to excel using the flag.
+Currently, the 'HeLa' input does not do anything; the plan is to use cell-line-specific parameters for trackpy (e.g., when some cells crawl around)

 Step 3: Use the **measure_signal** function to actually measure the fluorescence from the specified channel.
 The channel string must match the channel name in the file names.
 The "id = -1" will make the function measure data for all cells.
 Optionally, one can provide a list with cell numbers (development only).